 Yearly precipitations range between 3500 - 4000 mm.
 Always check the weather forecast because when it rains a lot, the glacier is hidden behind thick clouds.
 The good thing about Patagonian weather is that it changes quickly, so the cloudy day can become a sunny one within minutes - when it seems you're not lucky with views, give it a chance and wait a bit, it might clear out!

 We had clear and blue skies only couple times throughout our 14 days Carretera Austral adventure, once when we hiked to the Cerro Castillo lake and next during our border crossing from Villa O'Higgins to El Chalten in Argentina.

-If you are looking for something truly special, book the Puyuhuapi Lodge & Spa.
+Luxury: Puyuhuapi Lodge & Spa - If you are looking for something truly special, you've found it.
 Nestled in a fjord and only reachable by boat, this accommodation will make your Carretera road trip unforgettable.

 Entrance fee to Queulat National Park is CLP 5000 for foreigners and CLP 3000 for locals.
 You must pay at the ranger's station - you also need to fill your details such as passport number, but it is not necessary to have the original passport with you.